ocrmypdf/OCRmyPDF/docs/installation.rst

 Requirements for pip and HEAD install
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-OCRmyPDF currently requires these external programs to be installed:
+OCRmyPDF currently requires these external programs and libraries to be installed:

 - Python 3.5 or newer
-- Tesseract 3.04 or newer
 - Ghostscript 9.15 or newer
+- libexempi3 2.2.0 or newer
 - qpdf 7.0.0 or newer
+- Tesseract 3.04 or newer

-The following dependencies are recommended:
+As of ocrmypdf 7.0.0, the following dependencies are recommended:

-- Python 3.6
+- Python 3.7
+- Ghostscript 9.23
+- jbig2enc 0.29 or newer
-- Tesseract 4.00 or newer
+- pngquant 2.5 or newer
-- Ghostscript 9.22 or newer
+- PyMuPDF 1.12.5 or newer
 - qpdf 8.0.2 or newer
+- Tesseract 4.0.0-beta1 or newer
 - unpaper 6.1
-- PyMuPDF 1.12.5 or newer

 These are in addition to the Python packaging dependencies, meaning that unfortunately, the ``pip install`` command cannot satisfy all of them.

-Python 3.6 and Tesseract 4.0.0-beta.1 are recommended for best OCR results and best performance.
+Python 3.7 and Tesseract 4.0.0-beta.1 are recommended for best OCR results and best performance.

-The library PyMuPDF is not widely available in platform distributions, and it improves OCRmyPDF in certain conditions.
-Consider installing OCRmyPDF from the Python binary wheels, which include a precompiled version of this library.
+**jbig2enc**, if present, will be used to optimize the encoding of monochrome images.
+This can significantly reduce the file size of the output file.
+It is not required.  `jbig2enc <https://github.com/agl/jbig2enc>`_ is not generally available for Ubuntu or Debian due to lingering concerns about patent issues, but can easily be built from source.
+To add JBIG2 encoding, see `Optional: installing the JBIG2 encoder`_.

+**pngquant**, if present, is optionally used to optimize the encoding of PNG-style images in PDFs (actually, any that are that losslessly encoded) by lossily quantizing to a smaller color palette.
+It is only activated then the ``--optimize`` argument is ``2`` or ``3``.

+**unpaper**, if present, enables the ``--clean`` and ``--clean-final`` command line options.

 Installing HEAD revision from sources